 Title VI Notice to the Public

-If information is needed in another language or alternate format, contact Jessica Urrea at 520.432.5301 Ext.
-215. Si esta información es necesaria en otro idioma o alternativo formato, deben ponerse en contacto con Jessica Urrea al número 520.432.5301 Ext 215.
+If information is needed in another language or alternate format, contact Jessica Aguayo at 520.432.5301 Ext.
+215. Si esta información es necesaria en otro idioma o alternativo formato, deben ponerse en contacto con Jessica Aguayo al número 520.432.5301 Ext 215.

 It is a SEAGO policy to uphold and assure full compliance with Title VI of the Civil Rights Act of 1964 and all related acts and statutes.
 Title VI and related statutes prohibiting discrimination in Federally assisted programs require that no person in the United States of America shall, on the grounds of race, color, nation origin, sex, age, or disability be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving Federal assistance.

 Title VI Complaint Process

 Any person who believes that he or she, either individually, as a member of any specific class of persons, or in connection with any minority contractor, has been subjected to discrimination prohibited by Title VI of Civil Rights Act of 1964 and the Civil Rights Restoration Act of 1987 may file a complaint.
 The complaint must be (a) unequal treatment because of race, color, national origin, gender, age, Limited English Proficiency, income, and/or disability, or (b) noncompliance with Title VI rules or guidelines adopted thereunder.
 The Arizona Department of Transportation (ADOT) Civil Rights Office (CRO) has the principal responsibility for processing, investigating, and resolving complaints arising as a result of transportation related operations of its sub-recipients such as SEAGO.
 SEAGO will be responsible for processing, investigating and resolving complaints of discrimination by its member agencies.
 Complaints must be submitted in writing to: